Festo-se/festo-cpx-io/docs/source/features/cpx_io.md

     myCPX.print_system_information()
 ```

-Because the modules are build from your system, this documentation can only provide a rough overview.
+Because the modules are build from your CPX system, this documentation can only provide a rough overview.
 Therefore an individual documentation of __your__ system is stored on __your__ device.
 There is a default path where this information is stored that you can print with
 ```
 print(myCPX.docu_path)
 ```